| The par-3 sixth hole has a view of Port Royal Sound in the background. (GolfPublisher.com) |

 But, under the new ownership of American Golf, the course once again hit the canvas with deteriorating conditions.
 Like a boxer changing managers, ownership has changed again, this time with Heritage Golf Group the new owner.
 Heritage bought the course early last year, along with Port Royal Golf Club and Shipyard Golf Club, more than doubling the size of the company's portfolio.

-Now, Heritage is trying to correct that.
-The company has already put money into renovations, like re-doing the bunkers, and plans to tear down the clubhouse and build a new one in May.
+Heritage has already put money into renovations, like re-doing the bunkers, and plans to tear down the clubhouse and build a new one in May.

-"We've put a lot of money into the course, and we plan to do a lot more," Dahlstrom said.
+"We've put a lot of money into the course, and we plan to do a lot more," Heritage's Lisa Dahlstrom said.

-The course was in excellent condition in March, with lush fairways and well-kept greens, and some well-tended flower beds around tee boxes, though some of the tees boxes themselves needed work.
+The golf course was in excellent condition in March, with lush fairways and well kept greens, and some well-tended flower beds around tee boxes, though some of the tees boxes themselves needed work.

 "I like it because it doesn't beat you up with its length," said Chuck Carey, playing the course with friends.
 "You can score if you're playing halfway decent.
 The greens are in great shape - a little slow, but true.
 And they make sure water comes into play on the par 3s.
 It's a sporty little course."